yandex-cloud/docs/en/container-registry/operations/authentication.md

+---

+__system: {"dislikeVariants":["No answer to my question","Recomendations didn't help","The content doesn't match title","Other"]}
+---
 # Authentication in {{ container-registry-short-name }}

 Before you start using {{ container-registry-short-name }}, you need to authenticate for the corresponding interface: